Search Trajectories Networks of Multiobjective Evolutionary Algorithms: Experiments

 ~ \paragraph{MOP metrics:} We use the following criteria to compare the results of the different strategies: (a) final approximation hypervolume (HV) and Inverted Generational Distance (IGD).
 For calculating the hypervolume, we set the reference point to (1.1,1.1) for two objective problems and (1.1,1.1,1.1) for three objective problems.

 \paragraph{STN metrics:} We use seven STN metrics to assess the global structure of the trajectories and bring insight into the behavior of the MOEAs modeled.
 These metrics are (1) the number of unique nodes and (2) the number of unique edges, and we also calculate (3) the number of shared nodes between vectors, (4) the number of Pareto optimal solutions, (5) the number of components of the network and (6) the mean and (7) maximum values of the in- and out-degree of nodes.
 These metrics are summarised in Table~\ref{stn_metrics}.
-It is worth noting that additional metrics could also be considered.
+It is worth noting that additional metrics could also be considered, such as the distances between optimal solutions and centrality metrics for the optimal solutions.